tryscer/flock/flock-music.md

 ​	"Have we?" she says, disinterested.
 She pushes Cindy's hand away without looking up.
 ​	"Alright boys and girls, here we go," says Barry.
 We jerk in our seats as the old jalopy springs into action.

 Sitting shotgun is a mystery boy, tall, very handsome, ginger-haired.
-He’s wearing a tight, white tee-shirt and has his hand resting limply around Barry’s back.
+He’s wearing a tight, white tee-shirt and has his hand resting limply behind Barry’s back.
 I give Cindy an important look and signal at him.
 ​	"Oh," says Cindy, her voice resuming that Party Hostess quality, "this of course is Barry's friend Tim".
 She whispers in my ear, "he has *all* the records".
 To Tim she says, "please meet Peaches.
 She’s a music fan, too".
 ​	"Don't call me that," I whisper to her.
 ​	“Sorry,” she whispers back.